Empty park and ride dubbed useless $8M 'cement playground' | CBC News

 Most recently this March after years of studies, planning and consultations, city council voted to move ahead with one of the handful of short-listed options — Option 7 — to extend Brian Coburn Boulevard, and to create a Cumberland Transitway through the Greenbelt which would link the park and ride to Blair Road.

-But the city hasn't set aside money for its $300-million projected cost, and it's running into issues with NCC which owns the Greenbelt but refuses to release it.
+But the city hasn't set aside money for its $300-million projected cost and it's running into issues with the National Capital Commission, which owns the Greenbelt but refuses to release it.
 Some documents forecast it may not happen until well past 2030.

 "We were all quite enraged that we were going to have this 'cart before the horse' parking lot," she said.
 "This is all predicated on a BRT … that does not exist."